ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_weathertyping.rst

 (2) see headers of reformat scripts for non-obs4MIPs data for download instructions.*

+This recipe currently only works with the following reanalysis and observation datasets:

 * E-OBS: European Climate Assessment & Dataset gridded daily precipitation sum
 * ERA5: ECMWF reanalysis